You’ve worked hard to build up your pension pot. So you’ll probably want to know what will happen to it when you die.

 An annuity is a financial product that pays you an income for life, which you buy with money from your pension fund.
 If you die while receiving income from an annuity, what happens next will depend on which type of annuity you've got.

-Your Pension Annuity or Enhanced Pension Annuity will end when you die unless:
+If you're already being paid from an Aviva annuity your Pension Annuity or Enhanced Pension Annuity will end when you die unless:

 - You die after 90 days but within your guarantee period.
 Payments will continue until the end of the guarantee period, these will be paid to your estate or dependant on the policy